rusyasoft/rusyasoft.github.io/_posts/2020-03-30-Circuit-Breaker-Resilience4j.md

 ### When State is Changed

 - The state of the CircuitBreaker changes from CLOSED to OPEN when the failure rate (or percentage of slow calls) is equal or greater than a configurable threshold.
 For example when more than 50% of the recorded calls have failed.
-- The failure rate and slow call rate can only be calculated, if a minimum number of calls were recorded.
+- The failure rate and slow call rate can be calculated only if a minimum number of calls were recorded.
 For example, if the minimum number of required calls is 10, then at least 10 calls must be recorded, before the failure rate can be calculated.
 If only 9 calls have been evaluated the CircuitBreaker will not trip open even if all 9 calls have failed.
 - After a wait time duration has elapsed, the CircuitBreaker state changes from OPEN to HALF_OPEN and permits a configurable number of calls to see if the backend is still unavailable or has become available again.
     - If the failure rate or slow call rate is equal or greater than the configured threshold, the state changes back to OPEN.
     - If the failure rate and slow call rate is below the threshold, the state changes back to CLOSED.